 Is Coffs Harbour worth visiting?
-This is a question I haven’t thought about in a while, but it’s been on my mind lately as Australia reopens its borders to international travel in the wake of Covid-19.
+This is a question I haven’t thought about in a while, but it’s been on my mind lately as I ponder my first trip to Australia in many years.

 Someone as you (and, ostensibly, cool) as me would actually want to be further north up the coast, in Byron Bay.
 I’ll discuss the extent to which this ended up proving true, and making some other insights RE: Coffs vs Byron, over the next few paragraphs.